Economic update | Eight “targeted actions”

 Economic stagnation

 Quebec is revising its economic growth forecasts downward for 2024.
 It expects real GDP to increase by 0.7% instead of 1.4%.
 “The persistence of inflation” and “the cumulative effect of interest rate increases” explain this deterioration, according to the Minister of Finance.
-“We are not in a recession, but certainly in an extremely difficult period that could be described as stagnation. »
+“We are not in a recession, but certainly in an extremely difficult period that might be described as stagnation. »

 PHOTO ALAIN ROBERGE, LA PRESSE ARCHIVES